abisee/story-generation-eval/README.md

 ```
 jupyter notebook
 ```
 to open `analyze.ipynb`.
 This notebook loads the data in `data/stories_metric_annotated` and `data/teacherforcing`, and produces the plots in the paper.
 The notebook also allows you to browse the generated stories.
+You can see an in-browser preview [here](https://github.com/abisee/story-generation-eval/blob/master/analyze.ipynb).

 ## Prompt ranking accuracy code